-Industry is the backbone of modern economy which provides large scale employment; on the other hand, production develops trade and economic factors which provide speed to modern economy.
+Industry is the backbone of the modern economy, which provides large scale employment; on the other hand, production develops trade and economic factors which provide speed to the modern economy.
 To score well in their Class 10 Social Science exam, students should build a strong foundation of the important topics from the very beginning.
 These RBSE Class 10 solutions of Social Science Chapter 11 contain detailed explanations of each question mentioned in the chapter.
 For students, these solutions prove to be appropriate study material while preparing for exams.

 RBSE Class 10 Social Science Chapter 11 Very Short Answer Type Questions